Philadelphia Fury (2011–2019)

 The Philadelphia Fury was an American soccer team based in Philadelphia, Pennsylvania, that last competed in the National Independent Soccer Association (NISA).
 The club formerly competed in the American Soccer League and is currently owned by Martin E. Judge and Matt Driver.
-The team continues to sport the colors of the original NASL team.
+The team continued to sport the colors of the original NASL team.

 Kit, crest, and colors

 Like the team name, the current iteration of the club uses both the original colors and crest of the original North American Soccer League team.